 Initially SAS interface has more bandwidth than SATA.
-But in the third generation, SATA III has a maximum bandwidth of 6 Gb/s, as well as the second generation of SAS.
-Nowadays servers with a third-generation SAS-controller is available, with a bandwidth up to 12 Gbit/s.
+But in the 3-rd generation, SATA III has a maximum bandwidth of 6 Gb/s, as well as the second generation of SAS.
+Nowadays servers with a third-generation SAS-controller is available, with a bandwidth up to 12 Gb/s.

 For connection, SAS-disk server must be equipped with the appropriate controller.
 This provides backward compatibility interfaces to SAS-controller can be connected to the SATA-drives, and makes vice versa impossible.

-SAS provides full-duplex communication: the hard drive at the same time handle two commands (one read and one write command), and SATA-drive — either to read or write.
-But this advantage is only noticeable, when you are using large number of disks, if you compare SAS NL and SATA RE.
+SAS provides full-duplex communication: the hard drive handle two commands at the same time (one read and one write command), and SATA-drive — either to read or write.
+But this advantage is noticeable only in case you are using large number of disks, if you compare SAS NL and SATA RE.

-If bring intermediate results, SATA-drives are good for creating bulk storage, which will not require maximum performance.
+If we’ll take a look from intermediate results point of view, SATA-drives are good for creating bulk storage, which is not require maximum performance.
 And in case you need a fast disk subsystem, your best choice is SAS.

-- Reinforced spindle shaft more resistant to external influences
+- The reinforced spindle shaft is more resistant to shock and vibrations.

-- Technology, significantly increasing positioning accuracy, and the height of the flight above the heads
+- A special technology significantly increases positioning accuracy and the height of the flight above the heads.

-- Rich self-diagnostics allow timely notify about imminent disk failure
+- Rich self-diagnostics software provides timely notifications about imminent disk failure.

-Another important difference of the server hard drives – level of unrecoverable error.
+Another important difference between the server hard drives is the level of unrecoverable errors.
 Ordinary SATA is about 10-14.
-It means that while you overwriting 2 TB drive 6 times, you will almost certainly get one unrecoverable error.
-For home disks it is not a problem, but if you need to overwrite the database each month, then 6 months later it can be damaged.
+It means that when overwriting 2 TB drive 6 times, you will almost 100% get one unrecoverable error.
+This is not a problem for home-use, but if you need to overwrite an important database each month, then bad things start to happen.
 For SAS disks level of non-recoverable error even lower — it is 10-16, for SATA RE/SAS NL — 10-15.